pomdtr/excalidraw-deta/Discovery.md

 ## Limitations

 As long as deta will not support websockets, the live-collaboration feature will not be available.
-If you want to collaborate with other people, use the official website.
+If you want to collaborate with other people, consider subscribing to [Excalidraw+](https://plus.excalidraw.com/).

-## See Also

-If you like this project, you might also like my VSCode extension for Excalidraw: [Excalidraw VSCode](https://marketplace.visualstudio.com/items?itemName=pomdtr.excalidraw-editor).